-Dr. Walter Britt is a Madison, IN physician who specializes in family medicine.
-Dr. Britt is a graduate of Indiana University School of Medicine.
-He is rated 4.0 stars out of 5 by his patients.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Britt takes.
+Dr. Walter Britt is a family medicine practitioner in Madison, IN.
+He is a graduate of Indiana University School of Medicine.
+Dr. Britt has a 4.0 out of 5 star average patient rating.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments

 Medicare Patient Conditions